jbcodeforce/ML-studies/docs/genAI/mistral.md

 Function calling is supported by Mistral Small, Large, 8x22B.

 Mistral delivers docker image for the model.
-To run locally with [skypilot]()
+To run locally with [skypilot](https://skypilot.readthedocs.io/) or [Ollama](https://ollama.com/) and [docker compose](https://github.com/jbcodeforce/ML-studies/blob/master/e2e-demos/ollama-mistral/docker-compose.yaml).

+???- info "SkyPilot"
+    [skypilot](https://skypilot.readthedocs.io/) delivers a CLI to deploy batch job on cluster deployed on AWS or GCP.
+Cluster of EC2 machines are created dynamically, as well as security group, security key,...
+The concept of task is used to run ML job by requesting specific resources like TPU, GPU, disk...
+The resources are created in the user's cloud account.
+It  allows easy movement of data between task VMs and cloud object stores.
 ---

 ## Mixture of Experts